imperviousai/specs/did-usage.md

 ## Bitcoin Service Endpoints

 This section describes how to express Bitcoin-related concepts into Decentralized Identifiers through the use of service endpoints.
 Including a bitcoin-related service endpoint into a DID document can be implied to mean that the owner of the DID is willing to receive Bitcoin through the service endpoints.
-While it does not require a given service endpoint to belong to the owner of the DID, it SHOULD be understood that owner is directing others to the service endpoints as ways to pay the owner.
+While it does not require a given service endpoint to belong to the owner of the DID, it SHOULD be understood that owner is directing others to the service endpoints as ways to pay or communicate with the owner.

 ### Keysend / AMP

 [Keysend](https://github.com/lightning/blips/blob/master/blip-0003.md) is a method to push Bitcoin through to a Lightning node by specifying just the public key of the node.
 AMP (TBD specification) is an improvement to that but accomplishes a similar goal.

 By including this service, the owner of the DID is specifying that this lightning public key is available to receive lightning payments via Keysend/AMP.
-Most commonly this will be one of the owner's Lightning nodes, but it is not a requirement.

 - `type` MUST be set to `LNPubkey`
-- `serviceEndpoint` MUST be set to a colon-deliminated string that first consist of `lightning` as the prefix and the 32 byte lightning public key of the
+- `serviceEndpoint` MUST be set to a colon-deliminated string that first consist of `lightning` as the prefix followed by the 32 byte lightning public key of the node.

 Example: